projectcalico/calico/master/security/namespace-policy.md

 #### Use Kubernetes RBAC to control namespace label assignment

-Network policies can be applied to endpoints using selectors that match labels on either the endpoint itself, the endpoint's namespace, or the endpoint's namespace.
-By specifying selectors based on the endpoint's namespace we can employ Kubernetes RBAC to control which users can assign labels to namespaces.
-That group may be separate from the group of users who are allowed to deploy pods.
+Network policies can be applied to endpoints using selectors that match labels on the endpoint, the endpoint's namespace, or the endpoint's service account.
+By applying selectors based on the endpoint's namespace, you can use Kubernetes RBAC to control which users can assign labels to namespaces.
+This allows you to separate groups who can deploy pods from those who can assign labels to namespaces.

-In the following example, users in the **development** environment will only be allowed to communicate with other pods that have namespace labels `environment == "development"`.
+In the following example, users in the development environment can communicate only with pods that have a namespace labeled, `environment == "development"`.

 ```
 apiVersion: projectcalico.org/v3